digitalservicebund/terraform-modules/stackit-state-bucket/README.md

      source            = "github.com/digitalservicebund/terraform-modules//stackit-state-bucket?ref=[sha of the commit you want to use]" project_id        = "[stackit project id]"
      state_bucket_name = "ds-state-bucket-[project name]"
+     onepassword_vault = "[your team vault name]"
    }
    ```
 2. Run `terraform init` and `terraform apply`
 3. A `backend.tf` should have been generated in your terraform folder
 4. A `.envrc` file should have been generated in your terraform folder
-5. A 1Password item should have been generated in your vault
+5. A 1Password item should have been generated in your teams vault
 6. Run `terraform init` to migrate your local state to the remote state bucket

 You can disable all the magic with inputs.